lukedoolittle/aggregator/ReadMe.md

 ## Provider Specific Notes
 ### <a name="rescuetime"></a> Rescuetime
-Since rescuetime requires an HTTPS endpoint and the current HttpServer implementation does not handle HTTPS you will see an error when your Rescuetime callback request comes back, when using a desktop/mobile workflow.
+Since rescuetime requires an HTTPS endpoint and the current HttpServer implementation does not handle HTTPS you will see an error when your Rescuetime callback request comes back, when using a desktop workflow.
 The current workaround is for the user to manually update the url in the browser window, changing HTTPS into HTTP and then hitting 'return'.

 ## Advanced Topics
+### <a name="advanced_dedicated_browser"></a> Using a dedicated (system) browser on a mobile device (Android, iOS, UWP)
+<b>WORK IN PROGRESS: Currently performing this configuration only works with Google and requires particular setup steps in the configurations of the iOS, Android, or UWP project to properly receive the protocol based callback</b>

+In some mobile device situations a dedicated browser (Chrome on Android, Safari on iOS, IE on Windows) may be desired for the workflow.
+If that is the case an optional parameter can be passed to indicate the browser type:

+		OAuth1App<Twitter> oauth1 = new OAuth1App<Twitter>(
+			consumerKey,
+			consumerSecret,
+			callbackUri,
+            AuthenticationInterfaceEnum.Dedicated);

+		OAuth2App<Facebook> oauth2 = new OAuth2App<Facebook>(
+			clientId,
+			clientSecret,
+			callbackUri,
+            AuthenticationInterfaceEnum.Dedicated);

 ### <a name="advanced_security"></a> Creating your own security parameter repository
 During the OAuth2 workflow a `InMemoryCryptographicParameterRepository` object is used to store the "state" parameter that is round-tripped to the resource provider.
 This implementation stores the generated parameters in a static variable in the current app domain.
 This is problematic in a multi-server scenario without sticky sessions.
 To remedy this create an implementation of `ICryptographicParameterRepository` that utilizes some other mechanism of storing the parameters (database session cache, cookies, etc).
 For example: